Thomas H. Belknap, Jr.

 - recognition and enforcement of foreign arbitration awards and judgments

-Mr. Belknap is co-author with partner John Kimball of the annual update to Benedict on Admiralty, Vol. 3A: The Law of Salvage (Matthew Bender), and also of the upcoming Seventh Edition of Time Charters (Innova).
-He is also the Editor of Mainbrace, Blank Rome’s periodic maritime newsletter.
+Mr. Belknap is co-author with Blank Rome Partner John Kimball on the annual update to the Benedict on Admiralty, Vol. 3A: The Law of Salvage (2009 revision), and to Time Charters (7th ed.
+2014).
+He is also the editor of Mainbrace, Blank Rome’s quarterly maritime newsletter.

 Mr. Belknap has been recognized by Chambers USA every year since 2009 as a leading shipping litigation attorney.
 Chambers stated, "Thomas Belknap is praised for his 'thoughtful and thorough approach.'
 He has expertise across a range of matters including contracts and charter party disputes, casualty litigation and insurance coverage."
 Chambers further noted that he is "fantastic when it comes to the details of a claim, where you have to go through a complaint, take it to pieces and put it back together again," and he is “always prepared, articulate, knowledgeable and practical in his approach to running cases."
 He is "a rising force—he is hard-working, with a good understanding of the law, particularly cargo matters."

 Mr. Belknap is also recognized in the Guide to the World's Leading Shipping and Maritime Lawyers as one of the outstanding practitioners in this field.